How To Talk To People: Starting A Conversation Or Small Talk

 Many people will notice and grow quickly frustrated if they see that you are not fully paying attention to the conversation.
 Be very attentive and listen closely to what they are saying.
 If you are paying attention, it will help the conversation flow naturally, because follow-up questions and relatable stories will inevitably arise.

-Also try giving them cues that you are still listening throughout the conversation.
-For example, nodding your head and maintaining eye contact when they are saying something is often enough to make sure that they know you are still engaged and paying attention.
+Try giving them cues that you are still listening throughout the conversation.
+For example, nodding your head, positive body language, and maintaining eye contact when they are saying something are often enough to make sure that they know you are still engaged and paying attention.

 Social anxiety may drive you to hide or use a crutch when you're socializing -such as using your phone or avoiding eye contact- but these things can be off-putting to someone who does not know that you are dealing with anxiety, which can lead to the possibility of creating a negative experience or self-fulfilling prophecy.
 When overcoming social anxiety, it can be important to build positive social experiences that you can draw from in the future.